Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/New-AzureADMSInvitation.md

 # New-AzureADMSInvitation

 ## SYNOPSIS
-This cmdlet is used to invite a new external user to your directory
+This cmdlet is used to invite a new external user to your directory.

 ## SYNTAX